ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/8-performance-hacks-for-javascript/index.md

 Having this many tasks should result in a lot of animation frames.
 To avoid this, the grid does not put each individual task into an animation frame.
 This would be overkill as then the create, destroy and schedule of animations frames would add their own overhead.
 Instead the grid requests one animation frame and executes as many tasks as it can within 60ms.
 We picked this timeframe following tests for the best user experience.
 If the grid does not exhaust the task queue, it requests another animation frame and tries again, and keeps trying until the task queue is emptied.

 Fast browsers such as Chrome can get everything done in one animation frame and produces zero flicker.
-Slower browsers such as Internet Explorer can take 10+ animation frames to process the task queue  for a standard scroll.
+Slower browsers can take 10+ animation frames to process the task queue  for a standard scroll.
 The user experiences smooth scrolling with iterative feedback as the grid is rendered in stages, which is better than blocking the UI and painting everything in one go.

 As we move through these improvements, you will notice we are using animation frames to add _mouseenter_ and _mouseleave_.
 This is different to the other events where we use event propagation to listen for all other events at the parent level. _mouseenter_ and _mouseleave_ do not propagate, so instead we add these in an animation frame after the rows are rendered.
 This has minimal impact to the user.
 They are not waiting for these events to be added before they see the row on the screen.